-It is important that an unwell person stays at home to stop the spread of the infection to others.
+It's important that if you're unwell you stay at home to stop the spread of the infection to others.

-As much as possible, unwell people should keep their distance (at least 1 metre away) from other members of their household to stop them from getting ill as well.
+Keep your distance (at least 1 metre away) from other members of your household to stop them from getting ill as well.